Automorphisms of the Torelli complex for the one-holed genus two surface: Hexagons of type 1

 \begin{proof} Assertion (ii) follows from assertion (i) and Theorem \ref{thm-13}.
 To prove assertion (i), we pick a hexagon $\Pi$ in $\calt(S)$ of type 1.
 Let $(a, b, c, d, e, f)$ be a 6-tuple defining $\Pi$ with $b$ and $f$ BP-vertices.
 We choose representatives $A,\ldots, F$ of $a,\ldots, f$, respectively, such that any two of them intersect minimally.

 Let $R$ denote the component of $S_C$ that is not a handle.
-Since $B$ is a BP in $R$ and is disjoint from $A$, the intersection $A\cap R$ consists of mutually isotopic, essential simple arcs in $R$ which are non-separating in $R$.
-Since $D$ is an h-curve in $R$ and is disjoint from $E$, the intersection $E\cap R$ consists of mutually isotopic, essential simple arcs in $R$ which are separating in $R$.
+Since $B$ is a BP in $R$ and is disjoint from $A$, the intersection $A\cap R$ consists of mutually isotopic, essential simple arcs in $R$ which are non-separating in $R$ (see Figure \ref{fig-arc-pf} (a)).

+Since $D$ is an h-curve in $R$ and is disjoint from $E$, the intersection $E\cap R$ consists of mutually isotopic, essential simple arcs in $R$ which are separating in $R$ (see Figure \ref{fig-arc-pf} (b)).
 Let $l_1$ be a component of $A\cap R$, and let $l_2$ be a component of $E\cap R$.
 If $l_1$ and $l_2$ could not be disjoint after isotopy which may move the end points of arcs, keeping them staying in $\partial R$, then the union of a subarc of $l_1$ and a subarc of $l_2$ would be a simple closed curve isotopic to $\partial S$.
 This is a contradiction because no simple closed curve in the component of $S_F$ that is not a pair of pants is isotopic to $\partial S$ as a curve in $S$.
 It thus turns out that $l_1$ and $l_2$ can be disjoint after isotopy.
-Note that $B$ consists of two boundary components of a regular neighborhood of $l_1\cup C$ in $R$ and that $D$ is a boundary component of a regular neighborhood of $l_2\cup C$ in $R$.
+Note that $B$ consists of two boundary components of a regular neighborhood of $l_1\cup C$ in $R$, and that $D$ is a boundary component of a regular neighborhood of $l_2\cup C$ in $R$.
 It follows that exactly one component of $B$ is contained in the handle $Q$ cut off by $D$ from $S$.
 We denote by $\alpha$ the isotopy class of that component of $B$.